cognitect/transit-clj/README.md

 have a script named `roundtrip` in its `bin` directory.
 This script must start a process which accepts transit data on standard in and returns transit data on standard out.
-The process should read the transit data, the write it to standard out.
+The process should read the transit data, then write it to standard out.

 The script must take one argument which can be either `json` or `msgpack` which will be used to setup the correct encoding.